camunda-consulting/migrate-to-camunda-tools/TIBCO/create BPMN from XPDL export/README.md

 ![](./readme_images/after.PNG)

 ## Notes and TODOs
-Conversion still need some work to determine non-interrupting events.
+Conversions still need some work to determine non-interrupting events, if possible.
 If vendors use the 2.2 or 3.0 XPDL standard there may need to be tweaks and/or additional utilities for those versions.